 Mt.
-Hood offers the only year-round skiing in the Lower 48 states, with three major ski areas and some 30 lifts, as well as extensive areas for cross-country skiing and snowboarding.
+Hood offers the longest ski season in North America, with three major ski areas and some 30 lifts, as well as extensive areas for cross-country skiing and snowboarding.
 Many of the ski runs turn into mountain-bike trails in summer.
 The mountain is also popular with climbers and hikers.
 In fact, some hikes follow parts of the Oregon Trail, and signs of the pioneers' passing are still evident.